Redbench: Workload Synthesis From Cloud Traces: Workload Synthesis in

 \textbf{Inputs.} To construct the desired query stream \systemname{} requires two main inputs: (1) a timestamped workload trace from the Redset and (2) a support benchmark such as TPC-DS or JOB that provides a pool of real \emph{query templates}.
 We use the support benchmark queries as templates to instantiate different queries with the same query shape but different statistical properties (e.g., bytes scanned).

-\textbf{Synthesis pipeline.} \systemname{} matching-based synthesis uses a deterministic approach to produce a synthetic query timeline that maintains the original arrival order and query mix.
-Hence, given the same trace, support benchmark, and seed, \systemname{} will always produce the same synthetic workload.
+\textbf{Synthesis pipeline.} \systemname{}'s matching-based synthesis uses a deterministic approach to produce a synthetic query timeline that maintains the original arrival order and query mix.
+Thus, given the same trace, support benchmark, and seed, \systemname{} will always produce the same synthetic workload.
 The generation process shown in \Cref{fig:architecture} (Approach A - red) follows the two basic steps:

-\begin{enumerate} \itemindent{0pt} \leftskip{-10pt} \item \textbf{Trace processing:} \systemname{} processes the workload trace sequentially to preserve the temporal order and query mix.
+\begin{enumerate} \itemindent{0pt} \leftskip{-15pt} \item \textbf{Trace processing:} \systemname{} processes the workload trace sequentially to preserve the temporal order and query mix.
 For each query, it extracts its key statistical metrics, such as the join count or scanset, and determines a suitable mapping. \item \textbf{Query mapping (Similarity Search):} For each query, \systemname{} checks if the query has already been encountered or a new query mapping must be created. \end{enumerate}

-\textbf{General matching strategy.} The \systemname{} matching strategy primarily leverages the query hash, scan set, and join count from the workload trace to determine which benchmark query should be mapped to a given trace query.
-The main goal is to preserve the observed number of joins in a relative sense.
+\textbf{General matching strategy.} The \systemname{} matching strategy uses the query hash, scan set, and join count from the workload trace to determine which benchmark query should be mapped to a given trace query.
+The main goal is to preserve the relative number of joins.
 Specifically, the number of joins in each query is normalized during mapping, i.e., the minimum and maximum number of joins in the Redset workload are linearly mapped to the minimum and maximum number of joins in the support benchmark.

-\textbf{Generating \select{} SQL \circled{2a}.} To capture repetitions in the workload, \systemname{} keeps track of all synthesized queries that it generates.
-If two \select{} queries from the workload trace share the same hash and constitute full query repetitions, they will be mapped to the same benchmark query instance generated previously.
-In case the query hashes are different, but they share the same scanset, then the queries will be mapped to the same query template, and a new query will be generated.
-If no matching candidate could be found for a given query, \systemname{} employs a fallback strategy: If at least one of the closest benchmark templates has unused instantiations, then randomly pick one of those.
-Otherwise, randomly pick and reuse one of the generated queries from the closest template.
+\textbf{Generating \select{} SQL \circled{2a}.} To capture repetitions in the workload, \systemname{} keeps track of all synthesized queries it generates.
+If two \select{} queries from the workload trace share the same hash and constitute full query repetitions, they are mapped to the same \rev{previously generated} benchmark query instance. \rev{If} the query hashes differ but share the same scanset, the queries \rev{are} mapped to the same query template, and a new query \rev{is} generated.
+If no matching candidate could be found, \systemname{} employs a fallback strategy: If at least one of the closest benchmark templates has unused instantiations, \rev{it} randomly picks one of those.
+Otherwise, \rev{it randomly reuses} one of the generated queries from the closest template.